dst1995/onfido-android-sdk/README.md

 You could also provide custom translations for locales that we don't currently support, by having an additional XML strings file inside your resources folder for the desired locale (e.g. `res/values-it/onfido_strings.xml` for :it: translation), with the content of our [strings.xml](strings.xml) file, translated for that locale.

+**Notes**:
-**Note**: If the strings translations change it will result in a MINOR version change, therefore you are responsible for testing your translated layout in case you are using this feature.
+- If the strings translations change it will result in a MINOR version change, therefore you are responsible for testing your translated layout in case you are using this feature.
 If you want a locale translated you can also get in touch with us at [android-sdk@onfido.com](mailto:android-sdk@onfido.com).
+- When adding custom translations, please make sure you add the whole set of keys we have on [strings.xml](strings.xml).
+In particular, `onfido_locale`, which identifies the current locale being added, must be included.
+E.g. when adding a translations file inside `values_ru`, the `onfido_locale` key should have `ru` as its value.

 ## Creating checks